 Replacing Kitchen Faucet Guide

 One of the things in your house that will receive the most use and abuse is the kitchen faucets.
-These ultimately important creations are touched by many hands in many different ways, translating to a story of stressful existence.
-However, sometimes it is simply a matter of choice in replacing the fixture as either the design taste changes or the occupant of the dwelling is different.
+These ultimately important creations are touched by many hands in many different ways.
+Translating to a story of stressful existence.
+However, sometimes it is simply a matter of choice in replacing the fixture.
+As either the design taste changes or the occupant of the dwelling is different.
 Whatever the reason, this hub will offer information on how to change a faucet.

 Remove the Old Faucet

 Next, you will take a wrench and loosen the supply lines just above the water cutoffs.
 These will likely be tightened down to prevent leaks, so may take a little effort to free.
-As you may already know or will soon find out there is a ridiculously small amount of room underneath your sink to do this job, so have patience as you figure out your strategy.
+As you may already know or will soon find out, there is a ridiculously small amount of room underneath your sink to do this job.
+So have patience as you figure out your strategy.

-Once the supply lines are free, you can trace them up to the underside of the sink, where they will screw into the bottom supply stubs of the old faucet.
+Once the supply lines are free, you can trace them up to the underside of the sink.
+This is where they will screw into the bottom supply stubs of the old faucet.
 Again you will probably need a wrench to free the connectors from the threaded stubs.
 If your supply lines are very old, you may want to replace them to prevent the possibility of leaks at a later time.

 The next step involved removing the plastic washers that hold your faucet tight against the sink.
 These washers are screwed onto the sink stubs just above where you removed the supply hoses.
-A pliers will work for this, but be careful not to strip these washers before you get them off or you might explore your adult-oriented vocabulary.
+A pliers will work for this.
+But be careful not to strip these washers before you get them off.
+Or you might explore your adult-oriented vocabulary.

-After the washers are off you should be able to lift the old faucet out of the sink, unless the sprayer hose is still connected.
+After the washers are off, you should be able to lift the old faucet out of the sink.
+Unless the sprayer hose is still connected.
 If so, take your wrench and unscrew the connector for this to free the old faucet.
 It is probably obvious that if your faucet is damaged it should be disposed of properly.

 Installing New Kitchen Faucet

 To install your new kitchen faucet you will do much of the preceding in reverse order.
 First, you will place the new faucet in the old holes.
-Then take the two plastic washers and screw them onto the faucet stubs to make the faucet secure to the sink.
+Then, take the two plastic washers and screw them onto the faucet stubs to make the faucet secure to the sink.
 If you do not get this done correctly, your new faucet will squirm around as you use it.